thnguyendn/MPL_Trickle/README.md

 ## Getting Started

-PlantUML is used to give a visualization of our result under the form of sequence diagram.
+PlantUML is used to give a way to visualize our result under the form of sequence diagram.

 For this, you need to download PlantUML here : http://plantuml.com/download

-Then choose "PlantUML compiled Jar (Version 1.2019.0)"
+Then choose "PlantUML compiled Jar (Version 1.2019.0)" and wait for the download finishing (you should accept the security message appeared as the downloaded file is a .jar extension)

-To use PlantUML to visualize, we propose to execute PlantUML directly on a Windows or Linux plateform from the file plantuml.jar in the directory /plantuml of the downloaded sources.
+To use PlantUML, you just need to double-click on the donwloaded file.

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A following serie of steps tells you how to execute a workflow and use PlantUML to visualize our result.

 Say what the step will be